Nesvilab/FragPipe/docs/tutorial_convert.md

 <br>

-### Convert Thermo DIA .raw files with overlapping/staggered windows:
+### Convert Thermo DIA .raw files with staggered windows:
+***Note: "staggered" means the isolation windows have 50% overlapping.
+A small percentage of overlapping at the window boundary does not count.***

 Follow the steps above, with the addition of the "Demultiplex" filter in step 5.

 ![](https://raw.githubusercontent.com/Nesvilab/FragPipe/gh-pages/images/msconvert_staggered_DIA.png)